tigerfarm/arduino/Altair101/asm/programs/README.md

 --------------------------------------------------------------------------------
-# Altair 101 Assembler Programs
+# Writing Altair 101 Assembler Programs

-The programs in this directory are used to test opcodes and develop programming methods.
+The programs in this directory are used to test and demonstrate the use of each opcode.
+I'm also developing programs to demonstrate the Altair 101 abilities.

-First phase programs were hard coded bytes in a memory array, in Processor.ino.
+During the first early phase, programs were hard coded bytes in a memory array, in the processor program, Processor.ino.

 My first test program, a jump loop.
 ````